manoaexchange/manoaexchange.github.io/index.md

 Unfortunately you may run into inappropriate behavior from other users on this site.
 Click on the report button to notify an admin of the issue.
 <img src="images/report.PNG">

+### Admin Page
+Admins view reports submitted by users and from their judgement, may or may not delete the item or user said reports is on.

 ---